 - 1. A specific diagnosis - 2.
-A description of how the diagnosis was reached, methods and procedures, test results and evaluation of test results; relevant medical, family, psychosocial and educational history - 3.
-Licensure and experience of a health care professional - 4.
-What and how any major life activities are limited by the impairment - 5.
-How the disability causes any housing/campus life difficulties - 6.
-A list of any and all accommodations, which might be needed to facilitate the student's participation in residence life
+A description of how the diagnosis was reached, methods and procedures, test results and evaluation of test results; relevant medical, psycho-social and educational history - 3.
+Licensure and experience of health care professional - 4.
+What and how any major life activities are limited by the disability/condition - 5.
+Address how housing/campus life activities may be impacted - 6.
+A list of any and all accommodations, which might be needed to facilitate the student's participation in campus housing